Cshooltz/Resume/README.md

 # Resume
 Welcome!
 This repository acts as my public profile for details on my work experience and skills.
 I am currently looking for employment as a software developer/engineer.
-I previously worked at a natural gas pipeline engineer, but since then I have decided to pursue a career in software development instead.
+I previously worked as a natural gas pipeline engineer, but since then I have decided to pursue a career in software development instead.
 If you would like to contact me, please do so through GitHub or Indeed.

 For a brief summary of my skills and experience, please visit [Brief Resume.md](Brief%20Resume.md).